Celtics punch ticket to NBA Finals with thrilling Game 4 win

 The Boston Celtics are NBA Finals bound for the second time in three years.

-The C's secured their spot in the championship round Monday night with a 105-102 win over the Indiana Pacers in Game 4 of the Eastern Conference Finals.
-It marked the 25th series sweep in NBA conference finals history.
+The C’s secured their spot in the championship round Monday night with a 105-102 win over the Indiana Pacers in Game 4 of the Eastern Conference Finals.
+Boston trailed by as many as nine points in the fourth quarter but stormed back to score the game’s final seven points and complete the 25th series sweep in NBA conference finals history.

 Boston will battle for Banner 18 against either the Dallas Mavericks or the Minnesota Timberwolves.
 Dallas will have a chance to complete a sweep of its own Tuesday night, entering Game 4 of the Western Conference Finals with a 3-0 series lead.